mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The browsing will start at the top of the content directory tree and allows you to go down and up (represented by ..) in the tree.
 The list of containers (directories) and media entries for selection in the content hierarchy is updated dynamically when selecting a container or entry.
 All media in the selection list, playable on the currently selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.
+The `browsedown` configuration parameter influences the result in such a way that, for `browsedown = true`, if the result only contains exactly one container entry, the result will be the content of the container and not the container itself.

 * `search` (String, W): Search for media content on the server.
 Search criteria are defined in UPnP search criteria format.